A Study To Evaluate Omalizumab On Exercise Capacity, Physical Activity, And Sleep Quality In Participants With Moderate-to-Severe Allergic Asthma

 • Known HIV infection at screening.

-• Any active infection that required treatment with oral antibiotics within 2 weeks prior to screening.
+• Infection that resulted in hospital admission, required treatment with intravenous or intramuscular antibiotics within 4 weeks prior to screening, or any active infection that required treatment with oral antibiotics within 2 weeks prior to screening.

 Participating Mayo Clinic locations